LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/600_deploy_to_repository.md

 > (from <https://maven.apache.org/plugins/maven-deploy-plugin/>)

 {: .info title="Minimum Version"}
-Minimum Version 2.8 required!
+Minimum version 2.8 of Apache Maven Deploy Plugin (<https://maven.apache.org/plugins/maven-deploy-plugin/>) required!

 # Configuration

-The repository locations are not fixed configured in the `pom.xml` file.
+The repository locations are not configured in the `pom.xml` file.
 Instead we use the parameters / properties `altReleaseDeploymentRepository` and `altSnapshotDeploymentRepository` (see <https://maven.apache.org/plugins/maven-deploy-plugin/deploy-mojo.html>).
-They can be defined aas command line parameters or in the maven configuration file `settings.xml`:
+They can be defined as command line parameters or in the maven configuration file `settings.xml`:

-{: .code title="settings.xml"}
+{: .code title="Exmple of settings.xml"}
 ~~~xml
 <settings>
   <servers>